MahmoudDawood/storefront-backend/README.md

 ## Lessons Learned:

-**By failing to prepare, you're preparing to fail.**
+**By failing to prepare, you're preparing to fail.**<br>
-Gathering requirements and planning could be more important than developing the product, which was true to me in this project.
+Gathering requirements and planning could be more important than developing the product, which was true to me in this project.<br>
 Returning to the big picture from time to time and aligning current task with our main objective is very important to visualize the process in our mind.
 It was mentioned before in learning how to learn course.
-After learning this concept, this project was my first actual proof of it.
+After learning this concept, this project was my first actual proof of it.<br>
-Learning the concept is more important than knowing the syntax, I knew this before but, I experienced it now.
+Learning the concept is more important than knowing the syntax, I knew this before but, I experienced it here.

----

 <!-- ## Getting Started